beyarkay/masters-thesis/src/03_lit_review.md

 guided by similar intuition and so do not result in significant conflict with one another.

-Some of the systems developed aim for "real-time" usage, although a consistent definition for real-time is lacking.
-One definition would be to consider the response time of the system in terms of the number of predictions per second.
-This metric is often used, however papers have claimed "real-time" predictions when their systems make predictions at a rate between 15Hz [@TODO] and 400Hz [@TODO].
-Some papers neglect to mention the prediction rate, and only describe the system as "real-time" [@TODO]. \footnote{TODO should a description of what this paper will consider "real-time" be included here?}

-\footnote{TODO Note: Many vision-based papers declare the cumber of glove-based systems, and many glove-based systems declare the background sensitivity/occlusion problems of vision-based software.
-Both systems seem entirely unaware of WiFi-based systems.
-Possibly because a popular survey (Mitra 2007) came out just before WiFi CSI tech was discovered.}

 This review will use several metrics to enable systematic comparison across different works in the literature.
 Different authors have tackled tasks which are often described similarly, but vary significantly in their difficulty.
 For